Baby-Led Weaning Muffins (Egg-Free, Dairy-Free)

 They are slightly sweet from the mashed bananas and sweet potatoes.

-Yes, you can replace sweet potato puree with 1/3 cup of:
+Yes, you can replace sweet potato puree with 1/3 cup of other fruits or veggies:

 - extra mashed ripe banana